Białystok

 The first settlers arrived in the 14th century.
-A town grew up and received its municipal charter in 1692.
+The town grew and received its municipal charter in 1692.
 Białystok has traditionally been one of the leading centers of academic, cultural, and artistic life in Podlachia, and the most important economic center in northeastern Poland.
 Białystok was once an important center for light industry, which was the reason for the substantial growth of the city's population.
 The city continues to reshape itself into a modern middle-sized city.
 Białystok, in 2010, was on the short-list, but ultimately lost the competition, to become a finalist for European Capital of Culture in 2016.

 Etymology

 Although nowadays "stok" is translated as "slope", the initial name of the settlement came from the river flowing through it.
-In old Polish, biały stok was a clean, swift river (biały - clean, stok - stream; river that "slides" down the slope).
+In old Polish, biały stok was white river (biały - white, stok - stream; river that "slides" down the slope).
 So inconspicuous today, the Biała River (usually called Białka), flowing through the city center, gave it its name.

 Due to changing borders and demographics over the centuries, the city has been known as Беласток (Byelastok?, Biełastok? [bʲeɫaˈstok]), ביאַליסטאָק (Byalistok, Bjalistok), Balstogė, and Белосток (Belostok, Byelostok).

 History

+Early history

 Archaeological discoveries show that the first settlements in the area of present-day Białystok occurred during the Stone Age.
 Tombs of ancient settlers can be found in the district of Dojlidy.
 In the early Iron Age, people settled in the area producing kurgans, the tombs of the chiefs in the area located in the current village of Rostołty.
 Since then, the Białystok area has been at the crossroads of cultures.
 Trade routes linking the Baltic to the Black Sea favored the development of settlements with Yotvingia-Ruthenian-Polish cultural characteristics.

-The city of Białystok has existed for five centuries and during this time the fate of the city has been affected by various political and economic forces.

-Surviving documents attest that around 1437 a representative of the Raczków family, Jakub Tabutowicz of the coat of arms Łabędź, received from Michael Žygimantaitis son of Sigismund Kęstutaitis, Duke of Lithuania, a wilderness area along the river Biała that marked the beginning of Białystok as a settlement.
-Białystok administratively was part of the Podlaskie Voivodeship, after 1569 also part of the Lesser Poland Province of the Crown of the Kingdom of Poland.
+Surviving documents attest that around 1437 a representative of the Raczków family, Jakub Tabutowicz of the coat of arms Łabędź, received from Michael Žygimantaitis, son of the Grand Duke of Lithuania Sigismund Kęstutaitis, a wilderness area along the river Biała that marked the beginning of Białystok as a settlement.
+Thereafter, Białystok was part of Lithuania for 132 years.